subquery/documentation/docs/academy/moonbeam_course/lesson3.md

             method: JoinedCollatorCandidates
 ```

-Your Manifest file should look like this:
+Your entire Manifest file should look like this:

 ```yaml
 specVersion: 1.0.0